Together-Java/TJ-Bot/Contributing.md

 Once your code passed those checks and has been reviewed and **accepted by at least two members** of the community, you can merge it to the `develop` branch.

 We require a *linear history*, that means you have two options to get your code merged:
-* `squash`, merges all your commits together into a single commit, which will then be merged into the projects history
+* `squash`, merges all your commits together into a single commit, which will then be merged into the project's history
-* `rebase`, puts your changes aside, updates the original code base you worked with and then puts your changes back on top of it, all your commits will be preserved and land in the projects history
+* `rebase`, puts your changes aside, updates the original code base you worked with and then puts your changes back on top of it, all your commits will be preserved and land in the project's history

 From there on, it will lead to an automatic re-deployment of the bot on a test environment, where you can test out your changes live.